-My other recommendation is to dress in layers.
-You never know if the hotel-conference room will be too hot, too cold, or just right (and it's different for every body and every room).
-You're also likely to find a drastic temperature change if you leave the Marriott (California heat outside, air-conditioning inside).
+It is also a good idea to dress in layers.
+You never know if the hotel conference room will be too hot, too cold, or just right (and it’s different for every body and every room).
+You’re also likely to find a drastic temperature change if you leave the Marriott (California heat outside, air-conditioning inside).

-Will people really dress up for the Silver Linings Gala on Saturday night?
+Will people really dress up for the Writers & Artists Ball on Saturday night?

 YES!
 People will definitely be decked out in costume for this fabulous party.
-The Saturday night gala is a highlight of the conference, but also probably one of the scariest parts for those attending for the first time.
-I encourage everyone to attend.
-That all said, you don't have to play along with the theme, but you can feel safe knowing the majority do, and you'll see everything from A to Z. Come in something that works for your own comfort level.
+The Saturday night gala is a highlight of the conference.
+Come in something that works for your own comfort level.
 Oh, and bring your dancing shoes.

 What options are available for food – especially during conference hours – and what should we expect as far as prices go?

 There are actually quite a few options for food.
 In the hotel, there are several restaurants, as well as a coffee shop and smaller food outlets.
-During lunch breaks there will be outlets with reasonable prices.
-There are also many restaurants at LA Live an outdoor entertainment center directly behind the hotel, but they may be crowded.
+There are also restaurants at LA Live, an outdoor entertainment center directly behind the hotel, but they may be crowded.
 Feel free to bring your own lunch or snacks.

-Also, don't forget there is a buffet dinner during the Saturday night ball and a plated lunch at the Sunday “Lunch with Lois,” all included in your conference fee.
+Also, don’t forget there is a buffet dinner during the Saturday night ball and a plated lunch at the Sunday “Lunch with Lois,” all included in your conference fee.

-I have been told that I probably won't get hired from the get-go, but I want to get the most out of this.
+I have been told that I probably won’t get a contract from the get-go, but I want to get the most out of the conference.
 This is my dream.
+What should I do?

-That is correct.
-Work your way through the event with realistic goals, of which there can be many.
-Conferences are not a place to get a contract or to be hired, instead they are an avenue to learn more about the industry, improve your craft, and create connections that can lead you to finding the success you're looking for.
-This is most certainly an industry that requires a great deal of patience and perseverance, but if it's your dream, you'll surely be willing to put in the time and energy.
-It is possible!
+Work your way through the event with realistic goals.
+Conferences are not necessarily a place to get a contract or to be hired, instead they are an avenue to learn more about the industry, improve your craft, and create connections that can lead you to finding the success you’re looking for.

-What has been your most effective ice-breaker when approaching an agent or editor?
-Or do you have any pointers on asking if you can send them a query letter?
+What is a good ice-breaker when approaching an agent or editor?
+Are there any pointers on asking if you can send them a query letter?

-This is a critical topic.
-The good news is, most of the editors and agents will open their doors to submissions or query letters for a period of time after the conference just because you are at the conference.
+Most of the editors and agents will accept submissions from conference attendees for a period of time after the conference.
 Our advice would be to focus on learning about the editors and agents while at the conference, and then only submit to those who seem to be a good fit for you and your work after (and only if your work is ready).
-If you do get the chance to speak with an editor or agent, there's no need to tell them about your work (unless they ask), instead ask them questions that give you more insight into their personal interests and tastes.
-It's highly likely the conversation will turn to your work.
+If you do get the chance to speak with an editor or agent, there’s no need to tell them about your work (unless they ask).
+Instead, ask them questions that give you more insight into their personal interests and tastes.
+It’s highly likely the conversation will turn to your work.

 How is pitching to agents/editors handled at this conference?
-Is there any formalized time during the conference to meet with agents/editors?
-I didn't see any place in the agenda where one could sign up for a one-on-one; do we just do hallway/elevator pitching?
+Is there any formalized time during the conference to meet with agents/editors or do we just do hallway/elevator pitching?

 Is there any way to know when my consultation is scheduled prior to the beginning day of the conference?
 What should I bring with me to the consultation?

-What should I bring?
-If I have materials (stories, etc) completed, should I bring copies?
-Of a novel, entire manuscripts or just first three chapters?
-Or just cover/query letters?
-Or none of the above?
+What should I bring to the conference?
+If I have materials (stories, etc.) completed, should I bring copies?

 Postcards and business cards are great things for illustrators to bring and fun to exchange with fellow conference attendees.
-If you would also like to bring your portfolio there are informal opportunities like Twitter meet-ups and the Illustrators' get-together for sharing your portfolio with other attendees.
+If you would also like to bring your portfolio, there are informal opportunities like the Illustrators’ social for sharing your portfolio with other attendees.

 Do I need to bring copies for the Peer Group Critique session?

-You don't need to bring copies for the Peer Group Critique Friday evening from 7:30pm – 8:30pm in Diamond 1 (organized by genre), but you most certainly could.
+You don’t need to bring copies for the Peer Group Critique Friday evening from 7:30pm – 9pm in Diamond 1 (organized by genre), but you most certainly could.
 Many people appreciate being able to read and listen.
-That said, the number of people you share with, and the amount of time you have to share, will depend on who shows up.
-If you plan to participate, bring something you can share, and if you want to have additional copies, great!

 Can I bring a laptop?

 You can bring a laptop.
-That said, there are some things you might want to consider when deciding to bring it or not.
+That said, there are some things you might want to consider when deciding whether to bring it or not.
 If you choose to take notes on a laptop during sessions it can often be quite distracting to those around you, so please be considerate when making a seating choice.
-Also, there will be limited options for plugging into a power source.
-A notebook is probably your best choice for taking notes.
-As far as Internet connection, free wifi is available in your room using your Marriott Rewards number.
-(This is free to sign up for: http://www.marriott.com/